cjuniorfox/juniorfox-site/app/articles/diy-linux-router-part-2-network-and-internet.md

 ### 6. Services

-To maintain organization, remove the **services** section from `configuration.nix` and place it on its file.
+For better organization, we separate the **services** configuration into its own file rather than keeping it in `configuration.nix`.

 `/etc/nixos/modules/services.nix`